christian-doucette/christian-doucette.github.io/README.md

-# christian-doucette.github.io
+# Personal Website
-My name is Christian Doucette and this is my personal website
+My name is Christian Doucette and I am an aspiring software developer.
+Check out this website to see information about me, some personal projects, and my resume.